dougwithseismic/patrianna-tasks-fe-games/README.md

 - No game logic should sit on the client; you should call the mock server endpoint to fetch the next card.

-- We should hold the game history in state somewhere
+- Where will you hold game state?
+What other information should you be showing on the UI?
 - Write clean, readable, code with modern JS practices.
-- Animations are welcome if you have time! (`framer-motion` is great.)
+- Animations are welcome if you have time!
 - When finished, upload to github and give collaborator access to `doug@withseismic.com`

 Please note that if you run into any issues or find a task to be too time consuming, you should make a note of it and move on.
 There will be time to explain any challenges you faced at the end of the task.

 When building the game, be sure to: